yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

         file and modules.
 The USB Mass storage device should have two partitions:

       - boot
-         - For creating this parition please refer :ref:`uboot-usb-msc-boot`
+         - For creating this parition, refer to :ref:`uboot-usb-msc-boot`
       - rootfs
          - A partition with ext4 filesystem and the following images in /boot/ directory
             - Linux kernel **Image**